Robina Shah: Early life and education

-Shah was raised in Manchester and attended Whalley Range High School.
+Shah is from Chorlton-cum-Hardy, Manchester.
+She attended Whalley Range High School.
 She attended the University of Manchester for undergraduate studies, where she completed a degree in psychology.
 She has said she chose to study psychology because her father had minored in the subject, and she always heard him discuss it with such passion.
 During her third year, she focused on clinical, social and developmental psychology.
 She stayed at Manchester for her doctoral research, specialising in psychosocial medicine.
 After earning a PhD, she started a career as a community psychologist.
 Her early research considered the experiences of South Asian young people with learning difficulties.
 She worked with Manchester Social Services, and found that awareness of services and cultural stereotypes impacted people's experiences in the care system.
 Her research expanded to Birmingham, and Shah turned it into a book.

 Shah's research identified one of the main areas of distress for the parents of children with disabilities is the circumstacnces in which they first discover their disability, and how a negative interaction can shape the rest of a family's life.

 Research and career

 In 1999, Shah was approached by Barnardo's to research the experiences of young carers from South Asian backgrounds.
 She identified that they experienced considerable isolation in school, and did not receive appropriate support from society.
 She was made Chair of the Board of Directors at Stepping Hill Hospital, where she led the merger between the community healthcare and the acute hospital.

 From 2000 to 2012, Shah served as Chair of the Stockport NHS Foundation Trust.
 She was motivated to return to academia because she enjoyed teaching.
 Shah worked as consultant psychologist from 2004.
 In 2011, David Cameron appointed Shah to the Future's Forum, where she helped to revise the NHS Constitution for England.
 She joined the faculty at the University of Manchester in 2012.

-In recognition of her research into the experience of disabled children, she was awarded an Member of the British Empire (MBE).
+In recognition of her research into the experience of disabled children, she was awarded a Member of the British Empire (MBE).

 Shah has been involved with medical school education.
 She helped to guide the General Medical Council and Medical Schools Council report, First Do No Harm.
 At Manchester, she was made Director of the School of Medical Sciences, University of Manchester's Doubleday Centre for Patient Experience, and Professor of Psychosocial Medicine.

 In the NHS, Shah addressed issues centred on hate crime, disability and patient care.
 She had said that she most enjoyed "working with vulnerable people and giving them a voice,".
 In 2023, she was appointed Dame Commander of the British Empire for services to patient care.